crubier/lil/README.md

 ## lil standard framework

 **lil framework** is a baseline framework designed to implement the **lil** specification canonically.
-It aims at enabling the following :
+It aims at enabling the following:

 - Code generation for prototyping
 - Code generation of runtime backbone